IMI-Moodle-Projekt/docker-moodle/README.md

 * To stop (in this repo root): `docker-compose down`

 * To below for how to install Moodle.
-* To below for how to install LaLA.
+* To below for how to install smartlibrary.
 * To load test data: `bash restore-courses.sh`

 * See above for how to start listening to adhoc tasks.